substratusai/kubeai/docs/installation/any.md

 ## Installation using AMD GPUs

-This section assumes you have a Kubernetes cluster with AMD GPU resources available and installed the NVIDIA device plugin that adds GPU information labels to the nodes.
+This section assumes you have a Kubernetes cluster with AMD GPU resources available and installed the AMD device plugin that adds GPU information labels to the nodes.

 This time we need to use a custom resource profiles that define the nodeSelectors for different GPU types.

-Download the values file for the NVIDIA GPU operator:
+Download the values file for the AMD GPU operator:

 ```bash
 curl -L -O https://raw.githubusercontent.com/substratusai/kubeai/refs/heads/main/charts/kubeai/values-amd-gpu-device-plugin.yaml